pmitros/Science-Fallacies/admiration.md

 * Could you comment on the conclusion?
 * Were you able to even read the paper?

-If you weren't able to find a copy online, please ask me.
-Most scientific results are published in proprietary journals, hidden from public scrutiny, and only available to peers.
+As a side note, most scientific results are published in proprietary journals, hidden from public scrutiny, and only available to self-selected peers.
 This particular paper could not even be accessed through MIT Libraries.
+Hiding research undermines our credibility as scientists as well.
+But I brought a copy, if you'd like to borrow one.

 In the academy, established professors: